Which areas do you take patients from?

 How do I register with the practice?

-Alternatively you may print off the online versions of the registration form and medical questionnaire (see links below), fill them out and bring them and identification with you on your first visit to the practice.
-Identification documents can be a European Union (including British) passport, UK Drivers License and a Utility bill or Telephone (Not Mobile) Bill to confirm your address.
-Foreign Nationals will have to prove they are ordinarily resident in the UK - and not just visiting.
+Alternatively you may print off the online versions of the Registration Form and the Medical Questionnaires (see links below).
+Complete them and bring them and identification with you on your first visit to the practice.
+Identification documents can be a European Union (including British) passport, UK Drivers Licence and a Utility bill or Telephone (not mobile) bill to confirm your address.

 I'm under 18 can I see a doctor or nurse on my own?